scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 :::

 To build long-term recall of the commands, one must take the quiz five or more times on alternate days, according to the principles of spaced repetition learning.
-These principles were developed by the German psychologist Hermann Ebbinghaus in the last part of the 19th Century.
+These principles were developed by the German psychologist Hermann Ebbinghaus near the end of the 19th Century.
 They have been validated several times by other researchers.
-Space repetition learning is one of the most firmly established results of research into human psychology.
+Spaced repetition learning is one of the most firmly established results of research into human psychology.

-Most people need more discipline to carry out this kind of learning because they have to schedule the time to do the follow-up sessions.
+Most people need discipline to carry out this kind of learning because they have to schedule the time to do the follow-up sessions.
-Instead, most people will find it more convenient to take these quizzes several times in 20 minutes before they spend many hours utilizing the commands.
+Instead,t people will find it more convenient to take these quizzes several times in 20 minutes before they spend many hours utilizing the commands.
 If that use occurs on subsequent days, then recall will be reinforced, and retaking the quiz may not be necessary.

 ### Limitations on using Voice In Plus

 The plugin operates in text areas on thousands of web pages.
-These text areas include those of web-based email packages and online sites that support distraction-free writing like [Write Honey](https://app.writehoney.com).
+These text areas include those of web-based email software and online sites that support distraction-free writing like [Write Honey](https://app.writehoney.com).
 These text areas also include the Markdown and code cells of Jupyter notebooks and other web-based computational notebooks.
 Voice In also works in plain text documents opened in Jupyter Lab for online writing.
 It also works in the web-based version of [VS Code](https://vscode.dev/).
-Voice In will not work in desktop applications that support the editing of Jupyter notebooks, such as the *JupyterLab", the *nteract*, and external text editors, such as *VS Code*, that support the editing of Jupyter notebooks.
+Voice In will not work in desktop applications that support the editing of Jupyter notebooks, such as the *JupyterLab* application, the *nteract* appication, and external text editors, such as *VS Code*, that support the editing of Jupyter notebooks.
 *Voice In Plus* is limited to web browsers, whereas other automated speech recognition software can also operate in the terminal and at the command prompt in GUI-driven applications.

-It is very accurate with a word error rate that is well below 10\%.
+*Voice In Plus*  is very accurate with a word error rate that is well below 10\%.
-Like all other dictation software, word error rate depends on the quality of the microphone using used.
+Like all other dictation software, the word error rate depends on the quality of the microphone using used.
 *Voice-In Plus* can pick out words from among background ambient noise such as load ventilation systems, traffic, and outdoor bird songs.

-The language model is quite robust in that dictation can be performed without an external microphone.
+The language model used by *Voice-In Plus*  is quite robust in that dictation can be performed without an external microphone.
 We found no reduction in word error rate when using a high-quality Yeti external microphone.
-Our experience might a reflection of our high-end hardware and may not transfer to other low-end computers.
+Our experience might be a reflection of our high-end hardware and may not transfer to low-end computers.

-Because of the way*Voice-In Plus*is set up to utilize the Speed-to-Text feature of the Google API, there is not much of a latency issue.
+Because of the way*Voice-In Plus* is set up to utilize the Speech-to-Text feature of the Google API, there is not much of a latency issue.
 The spoken words' transcriptions occur nearly in real-time; there is only a minor lag.
 *Voice In Plus* will listen for words for 3 minutes before automatically shutting down.
 *Voice In Plus* can generally keep up with dictation occurring at a moderate pace for at least several paragraphs, whereas competing dictation software packages tend to quit after one paragraph.
-The program tends to hallucinate only when the dictation has occurred at high speed because the transcription has fallen behind.
+The program hallucinates when the dictation has occurred at high speed because the transcription has fallen behind.
 You have to pay attention to the progress of the transcription if you want all of your spoken words captured.

 If the transcription halts, it is best to deactivate the plugin, activate it, and resume the dictation.